-- Digital signatures authenticate documents but not individuals. - They hence do not solve the problem. - Suppose I always give Alice random bits. - Alice extracts no knowledge from me by any measure, but I prove nothing. - Question 1: Can we design a protocol to convince Alice of (the knowledge of) a secret without revealing anything extra? - Question 2: How to define this idea rigorously?
+- Suppose I always give Alice random bits. - Alice extracts no knowledge from me by any measure, but I prove nothing. - Question 1: Can we design a protocol to convince Alice (the knowledge) of a secret without revealing anything extra? - Question 2: How to define this idea rigorously?